Robertstar2000/Hypatia/README.md

 ## Key Features

 -   ✅ **Local-First Storage**: All project data is stored directly in your browser's **IndexedDB via Dexie.js**—no backend, no sign-ups, no data leaves your machine.
--   🗂️ **Project Dashboard**: A central hub to create, view, and manage all your research projects.
+-   🗂️ **Project Dashboard**: A central hub to create, view, manage, archive, and deploy all your research projects.
+-   🤖 **Powerful Agentic Workflows**: For key steps, teams of AI agents collaborate to produce high-quality results:
+    -   **Agentic Debugger (Step 6)**: An AI writes, runs, and automatically debugs simulation code to ensure it executes successfully.
+    -   **Agentic Data Analyst (Step 7)**: A Manager, Doer, and QA agent team work together to determine the best analysis, generate valid charts, and provide a summary.
+    -   **Agentic Publication Writer (Step 10)**: An AI team outlines your paper, writes each section, generates chart captions, formats a bibliography, and performs a final editorial review.
+-   🕹️ **Dual Workflow Modes**: Choose between **Manual Control** for step-by-step oversight or **Automated Generation** to let the AI complete the entire project from a starting point.
 -   🗺️ **Guided 10-Step Workflow**: A structured path from idea to publication, with each step contextually building upon the previous ones.
 -   ⚙️ **Fine-Tune AI Parameters**: On a per-step basis, adjust AI settings like a peer reviewer's persona, the level of detail in a methodology, or the novelty of a hypothesis.
 -   ✏️ **Editable Outputs**: All AI-generated text can be edited and saved, giving you full control over the research narrative.
--   🔬 **Multi-Modal Experimentation (Step 6)**: A versatile experimental hub with five distinct modes for data generation:
+-   🔬 **Multi-Modal Experimentation (Step 6)**: A versatile experimental hub with five distinct modes for data generation, including the powerful agentic code simulator.
-    -   **Upload Your Data**: Directly upload your own dataset in CSV format.
-    -   **External Simulation (Google Colab)**: Use powerful external notebooks for complex experiments and then upload the results.
-    -   **AI-Generated Code Simulation**: The AI writes a starting JavaScript simulation based on your plan, which you can run, edit, and debug.
-    -   **Dynamic Manual Data Entry**: The AI generates a custom data-entry table based on your data collection plan for easy manual input.
-    -   **AI-Powered Data Synthesis**: For conceptual testing, the AI can estimate and generate a complete, plausible dataset.
 -   🧠 **Advanced AI Integration**:
     -   **Google Search Grounding**: The Literature Review step uses Google Search to provide up-to-date, cited sources with URLs.
-    -   **AI-Powered Debugging**: The code simulator includes an "Auto-Fix with AI" button to help resolve runtime errors.
-    -   **JSON Mode & Live Charts**: The Data Analyzer uses a strict JSON schema and Chart.js to create live data visualizations.
+    -   **JSON Mode & Live Charts**: The agentic Data Analyzer uses a strict JSON schema and Chart.js to create live data visualizations.
     -   **Streaming Responses**: AI text streams in token-by-token for a responsive and engaging UI.
 -   📚 **In-App Documentation**: This complete user manual is accessible from any screen in the app via the help icon.